testinv/PancakeswapPredictionBot-2023/README.md

 This bot wins the majority of rounds on PancakeSwap based.
 This bot survived the beta and is now in the full version.
 Feel Free to contact us: bitcoincompany123@gmail.com

-## NEWS *Update 2.0 public*

-our update is in planning. there's a lot coming your way.
-We know some bugs (Windows use) (but it workds

 ## *Our Team*